rkuma183/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 }
    </pre>

-   The additiona <strong>--query</strong> attribute makes first of three fields (fileWithCertAndPrivateKey) requested in the query is parsed using this command:
+   The additional <strong>--query</strong> attribute makes

+   The first of three fields (fileWithCertAndPrivateKey) requested in the query is parsed using this command:

    <pre>echo return | tr -d "[ ] \" \"" | awk -F, '{ print $1 }'
    </pre>